 I became interested in literary translation early on in my academic career, and published the very first bilingual anthology of Francophone African women’s poetry in 2007, entitled The Other Half of History.
 Since then, I’ve published a number of literary and academic translations including short stories, articles and books, published by Picador Macmillan and Penguin Books, amongst other presses.
 You can find out more in the writing section of this site.

 I started freelance translating and writing in 2006 on a part-time basis, but made this my full-time profession in 2017.
-I also do some consultancy and research work on literary translation and Africa for the University of Bristol.
+Since 2018, I have also been doing consultancy and research work on literary translation and Africa for the University of Bristol.
 As well as translating literary and academic texts, I work on the range of media, marketing and PR texts I wrote as marketing executive.
 I have worked for a number of high-profile clients as well as for individuals and smaller businesses in the fields of fashion and jewellery, beauty, health, food, tourism and music, amongst many others.

 I have a PhD and Masters degree, both in Translation Studies and from the University of Warwick.
 My undergraduate degree in French, Spanish and Russian is from the University of Durham.

 I also have a Postgraduate Diploma in Academic Practice from the University of Glasgow, a Professional Diploma in Marketing from the Chartered Institute of Marketing, and a News and Feature Writing Diploma from the London School of Journalism.